revgrid/revgrid/etc/revgrid.api.md

     updateCursor(): void;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration updateSize(): void;
+    // Warning: (ae-forgotten-export) The symbol "Viewport" needs to be exported by the entry point public-api.d.ts
+    //
     // (undocumented)
     readonly viewport: Viewport;
     waitModelRendered(): Promise<number>;